 The gift of learning to secure better jobs, better wages, and better futures.

 We share a strong commitment to empowering people, fueling communities, and making the future work for everyone.

 The Aspire Academy powered by Penn Foster programs:

 - Are aligned with the most in demand low to middle skills

 - Build confidence, soft skills and hard skills

 Meet Team Adecco Group

-The Adecco Group is proud to sponsor two elite Team USA athletes on their journeys to the 2021 Olympic and Paralympic Games in Tokyo.
+The Adecco Group is proud to sponsor two elite athletes during their 2021 competition seasons!

 Two-time Olympian Lea Davison has solidified her place among the best mountain bikers in the world.
 She’s claimed many medals during her career but she may be best known for her positive attitude and advocacy for equality in women’s sports.
 She’s been a leading voice in the quest for equal prize money and has been a mentor to many young riders.

 In 2007, Lea co-founded the Little Bellas organization.
 Today, with nearly 1,200 girls and 221 mentors across 12 states, they are accomplishing their goal – more girls on bikes!